kellyjwallace/kellyjwallace.github.io/research.md

 <h1>Research</h1>
 <br><hr style="height:9px;color:#84949B">

-<p style="color:red"><em> I'm interested in understanding how an individual's social environment influences how they behave and how they make decisions.
+<p style="color:darkslateblue"><em> I'm interested in understanding how an individual's social environment influences how they behave and how they make decisions.
 I have investigated this question across three model systems known for their dynamic and varied social interactions, well-established literature on the neural and hormonal mechanisms of social behavior and decision-making, and a broad eco-evolutionary framework to understand how animals navigate their social environment. </em></p> <br><br>

 <p style="text-align:left;font-size:120%"><b><font color="darkslateblue">Neuroendocrine basis of social competence and cognition in dynamic communities of a highly soical cichlid fish</font></b><br></p>